 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs

-Read More Information on the Top 5 Best Free VPN Services
+Read More Information on the 5 Best Free VPN Services

 What is a VPN and Why You Need One

-A VPN, or Virtual Private Network, is a clever piece of software that creates a secure, private internet connection (otherwise known as a VPN tunnel) between two or more devices.
+A VPN, or Virtual Private Network, creates a secure, private internet connection (otherwise known as a VPN tunnel) between two or more devices.

-3. Encrypt your connection for safe data transfers (especially if you’re using Public WiFi)
+- Encrypt your connection for safe data transfer (especially on public WiFi)

 Are VPNs Legal?

 The short answer is yes.
-VPN services are completely legal and can be used in most countries around the world.
+VPN services are completely legal and can be used without a problem in most countries around the world.

-You can read more about the countries that have banned or restricted VPNs in our guide to ‘Are VPNs Legal?’
+You can read more about the countries that have banned or restricted VPNs in our ‘Are VPNs Legal?’ guide.